siddi582/GDPPredictor/README.md

 - Tableau

 # Model:
+## ETL:
+- We read in the CSV file and drop unnecessary columns;
+- We remove special unwanted characters that represented missing data, we replace them with naan values;
+- We filter out country groups (Africa, Europe, etc.) and leave in the individual countries only;
+- We drop the years that have more than 70% of data missing;
+- We convert the data into float (as Python reads it as object);
+- We fill in missing row values with row averages;
+- We convert the data from wide to long format, with years as a single column and each variable as a column;
+- We remove outliers using IQR;

-After performing ETL,
+After performing ETL, we
-- We will filter countries into two categories (developed and developing) countries(based on gdp/per capita);
+- Filtered countries into two categories (developed and developing) countries(based on gdp/per capita).
+We use the Investopedia definition of a developed country: A country with a GDP per capita over $12,000 is defined as developed.
+Countries with a GDP per capita less than $12K is defined as developping.
-- We will be running a Linear Regression model, predicting GDP over all Economic Indicators(2019-2023);
+- Will be running 2 machines learning models, predicting GDP over using socio-economic indicators(2019-2023);

-# Visulations:
-1. How Gdp affected CPI
-2. How all economic indicators responsed in increase of covid cases
-3. Analyse precovid and postcovid
-4. Heat map displaying covid cases and gdp
+## Machine Leaning:

-# Data set:
+# Visualizations:
-- Decide whether we use monthly, quarterly or yearly.?

 # Results:
-- Based on data set (2019-2023) we will be presenting the following outcomes:
+- Based on data set (1961-2021) we will be presenting the following outcomes:
-- Linear regressions model
+- Linear regression models
-- Also, we will be analysing the developed countries, based on their recovery (CPI GROWTH/GDP)
-- Map these countries based on GDP AND COVID CASES

 # Summary: